 Step 1 – Register

 The easiest way to register is with the online registration form.
 All skaters must be registered before getting on the ice.
+Registration closes October 31 for the season.

 Step 2 – Payment